What Is A Partial Mash

 Performing a Partial Mash

-In a partial mash, you want to steep the grains in a volume of water sufficient to cover them completely, but not leave a lot of excess volume.
-For our stout we'll steep 1.5 pounds (0.68 kg) of pale malt, plus the equivalent amount of specialty grains, in 2 gallons (7.6 L) of water.
+In a partial mash, the goas is to steep the grains in a volume of water sufficient to cover them completely, but not leave a lot of excess volume.
+For our partial mash stout we'll steep 1.5 pounds (0.68 kg) of pale malt, plus the equivalent amount of specialty grains, in 2 gallons (7.6 L) of water.
 This is a thinner mash than most full mashes, but that won't adversely affect our beer.

 To begin the partial mash, gather the crushed grains and place them in the nylon bag.
 Although we will be holding the temperature of the mash at 150 °F (66 °C), we need to heat the water to 160 °F (71 °C) to start.
 This is because the temperature of the mash will drop once the grains, which are at room temperature, are added to the liquid.
 Once the grain bag has been submerged for a couple minutes take the temperature of the water in the pot and you can add heat or cold water to adjust the temperature of the mash if needed.
 Try to hold the temperature as close to 150 °F (66 °C) as possible for 1 hour.
 If the pot you are mashing in is oven safe, you may consider placing the mash in your oven at "keep warm" or about 150 °F (66 °C).